 A securities and commodities broker connects buyers and sellers in financial markets.
 They sell securities to individuals, advise companies that are in search of investors, and conduct trades.
 They work in high stress environments and often work more than 40 hours per week.

 Would you make a good securities and commodities broker?
-Sokanu's free assessment reveals your exact compatibility with this career, your strengths, and any unique areas of interest.
+Sokanu's free assessment reveals how compatible you are with a career across 5 dimensions!Take the career test

 Securities and commodities brokers typically: